 The financial aid program at St. Elizabeth College of Nursing (SECON) is intended to assist those students who otherwise would be unable to finance their nursing education.
-The College believes the primary responsibility for financing education lies first with the student and his/her family.
+The College believes the primary responsibility for financing education lies first with the student and their family.
 Financial aid is awarded on the basis of demonstrated financial need assessed by use of a standard financial aid application, currently the Free Application for Federal Student Aid (FAFSA).
-The family income data provided on the FAFSA is designed to assess the family's financial strength and determine the student's need for financial assistance by calculating an expected family contribution (EFC).
-The EFC is subtracted from the student's total cost of attendance (COA) or budget for SECON.
-This calculates a student's financial need.
+The family income, assets and the number of family size provided on the FAFSA is designed to assess the family's financial strength and determine the student's need for financial assistance using Student Aid Index (SAI) formulas.
+These formulas calculate a student's financial need.
 All need-based financial aid must be awarded according to a student's calculated financial need.